Why a Bengali play about Nazi Germany is back: ‘If we don’t speak up, the times will get much worse’

 Mukhopadhyay asserted that he has not set out to make a “propaganda play” in which he “underlined the political situation in bold and direct people to vote one way or another”.
 He added, “The idea is to hope that one resonates with world history and realise that if we don’t speak up, the times will get much worse.”

 The decision to revive the play is especially relevant given the ideological schisms in Bengali culture over the past few years.
-Several Bengali actors joined the Bharatiya Janata Party in the weeks before the Assembly election, including Rudranil Ghosh, who had previously campaigned for the Communist Party of India (Marxist) and the Trinamool Congress, and former Naxalite supporter Mithun Chakraborty.
+Several Bengali actors joined the Bharatiya Janata Party in the weeks before the Assembly election, including Rudranil Ghosh and Mithun Chakraborty.

 Can actors remain apolitical entertainers?
 This question, which is also posed by Mephisto, depends on the social and political context, lead actor Anirban Bhattacharya said.
 “Hendrik Hoefgen happened because of a political flux, a change in the power structure,” he observed.
 “First the times emerge, then the man.
 Now is no different.”

 Bhattacharya is among the Bengali actors and filmmakers seeking to point out the dangers of embracing Hindutva thought.
-He wrote the lyrics for the song Ami Onno Kothao Jabona Ami Ei Deshe Thei Thakbo (I Won’t Go Anywhere Else, I Will Stay In This Country) to protest the Central government’s proposed National Register of Citizens, which is widely seen as targetting Indian Muslims.
+He wrote the lyrics for the song Ami Onno Kothao Jabona Ami Ei Deshe Tei Thakbo (I Won’t Go Anywhere Else, I Will Stay In This Country) to protest the Central government’s proposed National Register of Citizens, which is widely seen as targetting Indian Muslims.

 The music video for the song featured several members of Mephisto’s cast, including Bhattacharya, Suman Mukhopadhyay, Riddhi Sen, and Debleena Dutt Mukherjee.